buildpacks/rfcs/text/0000-layer-table.md

 - Since we are moving the `launch`, `build`, and `cache` keys, could they be re-named for further clarity?
 - Is `types` the right name for this table?
+- Would any changes be necessary to [`io.buildpacks.lifecycle.metadata`](https://github.com/buildpacks/spec/blob/main/platform.md#iobuildpackslifecyclemetadata-json)?
+This label includes `launch`, `build`, and `cache` keys for each referenced layer.
+If so, should the lifecycle standardize this label for buildpacks implementing different Buildpack APIs?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes